 When will my child wean?

-Weaning looks different for each parent-child dyad.
-Some people allow their older babies to nurse as often as they choose.
+Weaning looks different for each parent child dyad.
+Some people allow their older baby to nurse as often as they choose.
 Other parents decide to have some rules around nursing.
 Breastfeeding is a relationship and you and your baby’s needs are both important.
 Communication is important between you and your toddler or older child.

 As your child gets older, they may begin to skip nursing sessions during the day or even go a day or more without nursing.
 Nighttime is still typically the last nursing to fade especially if you co-sleep.
 Many families say they aren’t even sure when exactly it happened if they follow the child’s lead completely.
 Weaning is gradual and doesn’t follow a clock or calendar.

 Weaning happens.
-Children grow and become independent and move on to new stages of life.
-Each stage of nursing can pose challenges and amazing rewards and benefits for the parent, the baby, and the family as a whole.
-Talking with other parents who are like-minded or who are also nursing an older child can really help you to feel supported and share the stories of adventures in nursing an older baby.(7)
+Children grow and they become independent and move on to new stages of life.
+Each stage of nursing can pose challenges and amazing rewards and benefits for the parent, the baby and the family as a whole.
+Talking with other parents who are like minded or who are also nursing an older child can really help you to feel supported and share the stories of adventures in nursing an older baby.(7)